By Dave Dentel

 But the three eldest Cacciacarro siblings didn’t seriously consider marketing themselves as a professional ensemble until, about six years ago, they were invited to play at a wedding.
 The experience made them realize what they had to offer as artists.

 “We felt we had such good chemistry as sisters,” Miriam recalls.

 Plus, Hannah says, the fact they live together means “we don’t have to schedule special rehearsals.”

-For several years now, the sisters have performed under the group name Quintessence.
+For several years now, the sisters have performed under the group name Quintessence, chosen for its reference to pursuing excellence for the glory of God.
 Miriam does much of the arranging, transcribing for two violins and a cello from piano compositions or chamber pieces.

 Her skills as a seamstress have also helped the group fashion a fitting look for their music.
 Miriam sewed several hoop-skirted gowns in keeping with Reformation-era hymns they are currently recording, and the trio donned Austrian folk dresses for photos illustrating their CD of songs from The Sound of Music.